Chaste/Old-Chaste-svn-mirror/README_INSTALLATION.txt

 ############################ ISSUES TO BE RESOLVED ########################
 ##
-## Errors:
-## 1. Error in parallel checks of HDF5 (the second 'make check').
-See #763 for error messages
-##      - TestHdf5DataReader doesn't compile
-## 2. Triangle is not mentioned at all - or on the website???
+## 1. Triangle is not mentioned at all - or on the website???
 ##      - Tests which require triangle fail "Remeshing (by calling triangle) failed"
-## 3. Tests which require tetgen fail
+## 2. Tests which require tetgen fail
 ##      - "tetgen: tetgen.cxx:4918: void tetgenmesh::findedge(tetgenmesh::triface*, double*, double*): Assertion `i < 3' failed."
 ##
 ## Issues:
-## **1**.
-Not at all clear how to edit default.py once you get there - easy to edit the petsc path
-##        but then had to just start running scons and adding the unfound libraries to other_libpaths
-## 2. Maybe get all libraries put in the same place, $CHASTE_LIBS/libs, rather than
-##    $CHASTE_LIBS/libs and $CHASTE_LIBS/boost/libs and $CHASTE_LIBS/blah/libs etc.
-## 3. Are the two edits in the Metis section needed.
+## 1. Are the two edits in the Metis section needed.
 We purposefully didn't do the first
 ##    (CC=cc -> CC=gcc) and forgot the second (edit include/metis.h) but had no problems.
-## 4. Intel production not mentioned - suggest we create a public webpage for this
+## 2. Intel production not mentioned - suggest we create a public webpage for this
 ##     (installing MKL, optimised petsc, etc) and give a link here.
-## 5. Installation takes too long to be done at the workshop???
 ##
 ##
 ##